FroggedTV/grenouilleAPI/header.md

-# Global
+***

 ### Endpoints access

-Endpoints are protected in 2 possible ways, specified in endpoint headers.
-API calls are limited to 200 per minutes per ip.
+Some endpoints are free to use but most of them are protected in 2 possible ways, either with a user login or an API-key.
+Such endpoints require a full auth process to be accessed.
+All API calls are limited to 200 per minutes per ip.
-* If the `API_KEY` header is present, you can use the endpoint with such a key.
-Keys will (TODO) be secured using a `scope`.
-* If the `Authorization` header is present, you can use the endpoint as a logged user.
-You need to follow the authorization process to get a `Refresh` token then a `Auth` token.
-Endpoints are restricted using `UserRights`.
+* If the application is a web based application where the user needs to login, this application will use the `RefreshTokenGetWithSteam` endpoint to get a `JWT`.
+* In other cases, the application with use an application key to get a `JWT`, using `RefreshTokenGetWithKey` endpoint.

+Refresh tokens are long lived (60 days) and must be saved in a secured place.
+They give access to `AuthTokenGet` endpoint, generating a Auth token.
+This token is short lived (1 hour) and contains user scopes (endpoint restrictions).

 ### Parameter format